justincrosbie/passkeyme-docs/docs/api/token-management.md

   }

   async performTokenRefresh() {
-    // For PasskeyMe, we need to re-authenticate
+    // For Passkeyme, we need to re-authenticate
     // This could involve silent OAuth or passkey re-authentication

     const currentUser = this.getUser();